luckyrider/deep-dive-into-spark/docs/architecture/spark-definitive-guide-notes.md

 will see the pre-shuffle stages marked as “skipped”.
 You run some Spark actions on aggregated data and inspect them in the UI.

+## Chapter 18.
+Monitoring and Debugging
+The Monitoring Landscape.
+At some point, you’ll need to monitor your Spark jobs to understand where issues are occuring in them.
+It’s worth reviewing the different things that we can actually monitor and outlining some of the options for doing so.

+* Spark Applications and Jobs
+  * Spark UI
+  * Spark logs
+* JVM
+  * JVM utilities such as jstack for providing stack traces, jmap for creating heap-dumps, jstat for reporting time–series statistics, and jconsole for visually exploring various JVM properties are useful for those comfortable with JVM internals.
+You can also use a tool like jvisualvm to help profile Spark jobs.
+  * Some of this information is provided in the Spark UI, but for very low-level debugging, the aforementioned tools can come in handy.
+* OS/Machine
+  * The JVMs run on a host operating system (OS) and it’s important to monitor the state of those machines to ensure that they are healthy.
+This includes monitoring things like CPU, network, and I/O. These are often reported in cluster-level monitoring solutions; however, there are more specific tools that you can use, including dstat, iostat, and iotop.
+* Cluster
+  * Some popular cluster-level monitoring tools include Ganglia and Prometheus.

+What to Monitor.
+After that brief tour of the monitoring landscape, let’s discuss how we can go about monitoring and debugging our Spark Applications.
+There are two main things you will want to
+monitor: the processes running your application (at the level of CPU usage, memory usage, etc.), and the query execution inside it (e.g., jobs and tasks).

 ## Chapter 19.
 Performance Tuning
 Just as with monitoring, there are a number of different levels that you can try to tune at.
 For instance, if you had an extremely fast network, that would make many of your Spark jobs faster